RemoteDevForce/PHPobos/README.md

 ![Project PHPobos Logo](https://www.remotedevforce.com/wp-content/uploads/2021/09/project-phpobos.png)

-A tutorial for building a `staging` and `prod` AWS ECS Stack with Terraform, GitHub, and CI/CD Actions to host, build, and deploy a PHP application.
+A tutorial for building a `staging` and `prod` AWS ECS Stack with Terraform, GitHub, and CI/CD Actions to host, build, and deploy a PHP application based on the gitflow branching development process.

+`develop` branch = `staging` env
+`main` branch = `prod` env

 This is a mono-repo and directories are as follows: